Can teens get vaccinated without parental consent? - NewsBreak

 CHICAGO ( NewsNation Now ) — A Louisiana mother plans to sue her son’s high school after he was vaccinated by a mobile clinic at a school vaccination event without parental consent.
 The Centers for Disease Control and Prevention recommends everyone 12 and older get a COVID-19 vaccine, but should minors get the vaccine without consent?

-In most U.S. states, minors are required to get a parent’s consent for vaccination.Deputies: Drugs found stashed in Little Debbie box during Arkansas traffic stop
+In most U.S. states, minors are required to get a parent’s consent for vaccination.US gives final clearance to COVID-19 shots for kids 5 to 11

 Arin Parsa, founder of Teens for Vaccines , said teens should advocate for inoculation and get support if needed.